lawarner/aft/README.md

 - g++
 - GNU make

-The unit tests depend on googletest, but these are optional and not run by the default targets.
+The unit tests depend on googletest, but these are optional and can be removed from default targets.

 The plugin directory and specific UI tools will have additional dependencies, as needed.